omidarmat/onLearn/sql.md

 #### How not to design a like system

-You should not add a `likes` column to the posts table.
-This way you would have these problems:
+You should not add a `likes` column to the posts table. way you would have these problems:

 - No way to make sure a user likes a post only once
 - No way to make sure a user can only unlike a post they have liked